FredHutch/diy-cromwell-server/README.md

 ### Database Setup
 These instructions let you stand up a Cromwell server for 7 days at a time.
 If you have workflows that run longer than that or you want to be able to get metadata for or restart jobs even after the server goes down, you'll want an external database to keep track of your progress even if your server goes down (for whatever reason).
 It also will allow your future workflows to use cached copies of data when the exact task has already been done (and recorded in the database).
 We have found as well that by using a MySQL database for your Cromwell server, it will run faster and be better able to handle simultaneous workflows while also making all the metadata available to you during and after the run.

 We currently suggest you go to [DB4Sci](https://mydb.fredhutch.org/login) and see the Wiki entry for DB4Sci [here](https://sciwiki.fredhutch.org/scicomputing/store_databases/#db4sci--previously-mydb).
 There, you will login using Fred Hutch credentials, choose `Create DB Container`, and choose the MariaDB option.
-The default database container values are typically fine, but do save the `DB/Container Name`, `DB Username` and `DB Password` as you will need them for the  configuration step.
+The default database container values are typically fine, EXCEPT you likely need either weekly or no backups (no backups preferred) for this database.
+Save the `DB/Container Name`, `DB Username` and `DB Password` as you will need them for the  configuration step.
 Once you click submit, a confirmation screen will appear (hopefully), and you'll need to note which `Port` is specified.
 This is a 5 digit number currently.

 Once this is complete, you can file a ticket to `scicomp` to request the database to be set up in that container.
 In the future it might be possible to have this step be part of the DB4Sci setup process but until then, you'll need to do this additional step.
 Or if you are able to get onto `rhino`, you can do the following to do this process yourself:

 ```
+ml MariaDB/10.5.1-foss-2019b
 mysql --host mydb --port <Port> --user <username> --password
 ```
 It will then prompt you to enter the DB password you specified during setup.
 Once you are are a "mysql>" prompt, you can do the following.
 >Note, we suggest you name the database inside the container the same as the container, but you cannot include dashes in your database name.
 In the future, DB4Sci may also set up the database inside the container for you, in which case you would be provided a database name as well during setup.
 ```
-mysql> create database <DB Name>;
+MariaDB [(none)]> create database <DB Name>;
 # It should do it's magic
-mysql> exit
+MariaDB [(none)]> exit
 ```

  Then you're ready to go and never have to set up the database part again and you can use this database to manage all your work over time.